Shakespeare's Influence on the English Language [Updated]

 bedroom

-The word "bedroom" was first used by Shakespeare by combining the separate words "bed" and "room."
-At that time, bedrooms were called bed chambers or sleep spaces.
+"Bedroom" was first used by Shakespeare by combining the separate words "bed" and "room."
+At that time, bedrooms were called "bed chambers" or "sleep spaces."

 fashionable

-This is a word from the tragedy Troilus and Cressida.
-This first usage did not mean "stylish;" instead, it meant "matching popular trends of the time."
+This word comes from the tragedy Troilus and Cressida.
+This first usage didn't mean "stylish," however; instead, it meant "matching popular trends of the time."

 gossip

-The word "gossip" was originally a noun only.
-It can be combined with "be," as in "to be a gossip," but Shakespeare shortened it to simply "to gossip," and so was the first to make it into a verb.
+"Gossip" was originally only a noun.
+It can be used with "be," as in "to be a gossip," but Shakespeare shortened it and made it into a verb — "to gossip."

 lonely

-He also turned the adjective "lone," meaning "single" or "only," into the word we commonly use today to express sadness due to being alone.
+He also turned the adjective "lone" (meaning "single" or "only") into the word we commonly use today to express unhappiness due to being alone.

 undress

-The prefix un- means "not" and is used to indicate the opposite of the original word.
-So the opposite of dress (to wear) is undress (to take off).
+The prefix "un-" means "not" and is used to express the opposite of the word it is attached to.
+So the opposite of the verb "dress" (to wear) is "undress" (to take off).

-Many phrases that are still in use today originated in Shakespeare's works.
-Some of these include:
+Many phrases that are common today come from Shakespeare's works.
+For example:

 The world is your oyster

-The actual line is "Why, then the world's mine oyster," but the phrase has gradually changed and is now often heard in its shortened form.
-Another way to say this is "The possibilities are endless" or "The world is whatever you want it to be."
+The actual line is "Why, then the world's mine oyster," but it's now often used in its shortened form.
+The meaning of this expression is "The possibilities are endless" or "The world is whatever you want it to be."

 Break the ice

-The word "icebreaker" was first used in the comedy The Taming of the Shrew, and since then has been used as a term for reducing tension in an uncomfortable situation.
+The word "icebreaker" was first used in the comedy The Taming of the Shrew, and since then has been used to describe reducing tension in an awkward situation.

 A heart of gold

-This idiom, meaning a kind and compassionate heart, first appeared in Shakespeare's historical play Henry V. It is now a well-known phrase and is often used in song titles and lyrics.
+This idiom describing a kind and generous personality first appeared in the play Henry V. It's now a well-known phrase and is often used in song titles and lyrics.

-If you'd like to learn more about how Shakespeare was able to create so many words, we have a Daily News article all about it!
+If you'd like to learn more about how Shakespeare was able to create so many words, we have a Daily News article all about it here.

 Romeo and Juliet